uf2020/ccxt/Manual.md

 ## Rate Limit

 Exchange markets usually impose what is called a *rate limit*.
 Exchanges will remember and track your user credentials and your IP address and will not allow you to query the API too frequently.
-They balance their load and control traffic congestion to protect API servers from (D)DOS and misuse.
+They balance their load and control traffic congestion to protect API servers from (D)DoS and misuse.

 Most markets allow **up to 1 or 2 requests per second**.
 Markets may temporarily restrict your access to their exchange API or ban you for some period of time if you are too aggressive with your requests.